PonkiJue/LearnGit/README.md

 # LearnGit
-This is my first pproject that I am going to learn how to use Git.
+This is my first project that I am going to learn how to use Git.